Bushfighter

 ### Marked for Death

-Beginning at 2nd level, when you hit a creature with an attack roll, you can focus your senses upon that creature, marking it as your quarry.
-Your mark lasts until you finish a short or long rest, or until you fall unconscious or use this feature again to mark a another creature.
+Starting at 2nd level, when you hit a creature with an attack roll, you can choose to focus your senses on that creature, marking it as your quarry.
+The target remains marked until it dies, or until you finish a short or long rest, fall unconscious, or use this feature again to mark another creature.

-You can mark quarry the number of times shown for your ranger level in the *Mark Uses* column of the Ranger table.
+You can use this feature to designate quarry the number of times shown for your ranger level in the Ranger table.
 You regain one expended use when you finish a short rest and all expended uses when you finish a long rest.

 ### Ranger Company